-Jacob has been a professional trumpet player, the Label Director for Tinder Records, and he’s written for The Beat, Global Rhythm Magazine, and the LA Times Book Review as well as hosted the radio program “Uncompass” on the San Francisco radio station KALW.
-Jacob lives in Charlotte, Vermont with his wife Deirdre and daughters Simone and Schuÿler.
-He runs his enterprises from an antique refurbished barn in the Green Mountains.
-Also on the property is Cumbancha’s partner company, Lane Gibson Recording and Mastering.
+For a time, Jacob was a professional trumpet player performing primarily salsa and Afro-Cuban music.
+He has written for The Beat, Global Rhythm Magazine, The LA Times Book Review and other publications, and was the host of the radio program “Uncompass” on the San Francisco radio station KALW.
+Jacob lives in the small town of Charlotte, Vermont with his wife Deirdre and daughters Simone and Schuÿler.
+He runs his enterprises from an antique refurbished barn nestled amidst the picturesque Green Mountains.
+Also on the property is Cumbancha’s partner company, Lane Gibson Recording and Mastering, one of the most revered recording studios in New England.
+The studio has attracted artists from near and far to craft their music in a unique and magical setting.

 Join us for updates, insider reports & special offers.